protontypes/open-sustainable-technology/CONTRIBUTING.md

 * Low impact on vital natural resources such as climate, water, soil or forests
 * High robustness and easy maintenance

 In order to understand the impact on different ecosystems and other natural resources, these need to be monitored and recorded.
 Only in this way can the impact of our actions be understood on a global scale.
+Besides

+## Vital Natural Resources

+All life on earth is based on the availability of limited natural resources.
+Ensuring quality and ensuring accessibility for all life forms is a central task for sustainable technology.

 ## What criterias must my project meet to be considered?